VOXY - Voice of Oxfordshire's Youth

 Children and Young People Plan

-VOXY worked with other Children’s Trust Board members throughout 2017-18 to develop the recently updated Children and Young People’s Plan, which sets the strategic direction and priorities for services for children, young people and families in Oxfordshire and is a vital part of making this happen.
+VOXY worked with other Children’s Trust Board members throughout 2017-18 to develop the Children and Young People’s Plan, which sets the strategic direction and priorities for services for children, young people and families in Oxfordshire.

 Have your say, experiences of VOXY members & how to join